 Creatine is one of the most popular fitness supplements out there.
 Although it's something you'll commonly find in many muscle-building supplement regimens, most people aren't fully aware of all of the benefits of creatine.

-In fact, creatine has benefits both inside and outside of the gym.
+In fact, taking creatine has benefits both inside and outside of the gym.
 One that often raises questions is how creatine may affect men sexually.

 Why do People Take Creatine?